Dr. Lawrence Sirovich ’51

 Mathematics, First Successful Facial Recognition Technology

-In 1988, Sirovich and Kirby pioneered a standard linear algebra technique to improve face recognition, now called Eigenfaces.
-It is the basis for most optical recognition systems and widely used in law enforcement, security agencies and banks.
-Other research covers a broad spectrum of science – modeling biological pathways, researching the dynamics of neurons, and extensive studies in gas and liquid turbulence dynamics.
-His modeling of the US Supreme Court decisions in 2003 was a major news story.
-He has authored over 200 publications including five books.
+In 1988, Sirovich and Kirby pioneered a standard linear algebra technique to improve face recognition, later known as Eigenfaces.
+It became the basis for most optical recognition systems and was widely used by law enforcement, security agencies, and banks.
+His other research covered a broad spectrum of science – modeling biological pathways, researching the dynamics of neurons, and conducting extensive studies in gas and liquid turbulence dynamics.
+His modeling of the U.S. Supreme Court decisions in 2003 became a major news story.
+He authored over 200 publications, including five books.

 Browse Profiles